hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 <img src="Images/acousticness_boxplot.png" width="625" height="375"></img>

-### Conclusion: The most danceable genre is hip-hop, and the least danceable genres are indie alternative and rock
+### Conclusion: With few exceptions, the marjority of songs irregardless of genre have low acousticness.
+Still, the most acuostic genres are country and hip-hop.

 # E) Instrumentalness Analysis :
 **Step 1 : Visualize the data's distribution as a whole**